Northern Minnesota

 A 120 by 100-foot square sod fort built by local settlers in response to the news of General George Custer's defeat at Little Big Horn, Montana (June 1876).
 There was never a real threat here.
 Site located in a small park with flagpole, one mile east of town on MN 210.
 See also Investigation of Fort Juelson from Archeao-Physics, L.L.C. || Short Biography of Berge Lee from Kroshus Family History

-Red Lake House
+Lower Red Lake Posts

-(1790, 1795, 1800's ?, 1826), near Red Lake
+(1790, 1795, 1826, 1848), Lower Red Lake

-Originally a North West Co. post located on the southwest corner of Lower Red Lake, west of town.
-A Hudson's Bay Co. post was established in 1795 on the southern shore near Redby and the Mud River.
-John Cameron may have opened another N.W.Co. post here during the early 1800's.
-An American Fur Co. post was later established at the lake in 1826.
+A North West Co. post (winter 1794-95) was located on the west shore of the Lower Red Lake, about two miles south of the Red Lake River outflow.
+A Hudson's Bay Co. post, Red Lake House (1795), was established on the southern shore near Redby and the Mud River.
+Another North West Co. post (1790) was located on the eastern shore near the Battle River.
+An American Fur Co. post was later established on the eastern side of the lake in 1826.
+Another post was built in 1848 between this post and the mission station nearby.

-Leech Lake Trading Posts
+Lake Bemidji Posts

-(1785 - 1818 ?), near Leech Lake
+(1785 - 1818 ?, 1833), Leech Lake

 Camp at Leech Lake